inko-lang/website/source/faq.html.md

 ### How can I refer to the current module?

 You can use the `ThisModule` constant for this, which contains the module that the constant is referenced from.
-This is used used when an object's method is the same as a module method, and you want to call the module method from the object's method:
+This is used when an object's method is the same as a module method, and you want to call the module method from the object's method: